platformsh/platformsh-docs/src/overview/pricing.md

 The Platform.sh Agency Plan (PAP) waives developer license fees, lets anyone on your team start projects, and permits all-hands access to any site.
 In addition you get a 10% commission when you recommend Platform.sh to your customers.

-Please [contact our sales department](https://platform.sh/contact/#form) to discuss how we can help you.
+Please [contact our sales department](https://platform.sh/contact/) to discuss how we can help you.

-## Sovereign German Cloud and Australia
+## Sovereign German Cloud and Australian Region

-The prices shown in the estimation page are for our default cloud regions (EU and US).
-The Sovereign German Cloud region and the Australian region have specific pricing rules.
+In our current checkout flow the region selection happens after the plan selection.
+When you go through the checkout process (https://accounts.platform.sh/platform/buy-now) the prices shown in the estimation page are for our default cloud regions (EU and US).
+Plans on the Sovereign German Cloud region and the Australian region have different prices.

+When you are on your account dashboard and can click "edit" on a project, you will be shown a correctly estimated amount.
+If you have any questions don't hesitate to [contact our sales department](https://platform.sh/contact/).